wham2/ECSS_Work/README.md

 9.25.2020
 I met with Darren and John and relayed my experience over the past few weeks on the facial recognition trained network and John recommended that I go ahead and retry training the network using a GPU-AI batch job with fewer epochs to see if it will work because it will still be faster than my laptop which only has 1 gpu.
 He is also going to check on my supplemental request to try and get the GPU interactive allotment accelerated for me.

+9.30.2020
+After some trial and error, I was able to submit an interact request for GPU-AI resources and get varying numbers of hours allocated.
+In several of these runs (4 hours, 6 hours, 8 hours, and 16 hours) I was able to train the mobilenetV2 network with the WIDER_FACE dataset.
+I experimented with small numbers of training epochs first (e.g. 4, 12, 30, 50, 100) to ensure the code would successfully complete.
+In all of these cases, and moving above 30 epochs still only resulted in model .h5 files (those that include actual model weights) for runs below epoch 30.
+For all epochs above 30, the results all showed the network experienced learning plateaus and did incrementally reduce learning rate, but never any improvements.
+Additionally, experimenting with the batch job submission for GPU-AI resources, I always experienced problems and these jobs never even started successfully.
+The error I get at the end of the slurm file is:

++ python train.py
+Traceback (most recent call last):
+  File "train.py", line 1, in <module>
+    import tensorflow as tf
+ImportError: No module named tensorflow

+I have also attached the slurm file to the code repo for your review.

+The sbatch file is as follows, which does work successfully when starting the interact mode with a GPU-AI resource:
+#!/bin/bash
+#SBATCH -N 1
+#SBATCH -p GPU-AI
+#SBATCH --ntasks-per-node 20
+#SBATCH --gres=gpu:volta16:8
+#SBATCH -t 8:00:00

+#echo commands to stdout
+set -x
+#move to working directory  # this job assumes:
+# - all input data is stored in this directory
+# - all output should be stored in this directory
+cd /pylon5/ci561jp/wham/tiny-face-detection-tensorflow2

+#load the singularity container to get tensorflow
+module load singularity
+singularity shell --nv /pylon5/containers/ngc/tensorflow/tensorflow_20.02-tf2-py3.sif

+#run GPU program
+python train.py

+10.5.2020
+I attempted to use the model file that completed with only 30 epochs since I could not get the network to make any progress in learning past that.
+I have added files that show the source image, meme.jpg, as well as the output image, output.jpg, to show the performance.
+While the face is partially detected, it is not that good.
+I am assuming it 'could' get better with more training, but I have not been able to get improvements past 30 epochs and need to figure out which configurations in the config.py file to modify to improve the learning.